 Trey is a member of the Consumer Attorneys of Los Angeles, Consumer Attorneys of California and the American Association for Justice.

-Trey is licensed to practice in California.
-He lives in Los Angeles where he enjoys cooking, sporting events and live music.
+Trey lives in Houston where he enjoys cooking, sporting events and live music.

 Sherrell Vanhooser v.
 The Superior Court of Los Angeles County, Hennessy Industries Inc., et al., No. B239677, Calif.
 App., 2nd Dist.; 2012 Cal.
 App.
 LEXIS 648